privacy-scaling-explorations/zkevm-circuits/docs/Keccak_Circuit.md

 - `uniform` is true, then the remaining `rot`-sized bits [63-`rot`+1,...,63] are divided by `part_size` plus a remainder, and first 64-`rot` bits are determined by a section compensating previous remainder, plus divide by `part_size`, and plus the remainder from `target_size` division;
 - `uniform` is false, then the remaining `rot`-sized bits [63-`rot`+1,...,63] are divided by `part_size` plus remainder, and first 64-`rot` bits determined by `part_size` plus a remainder.

-The way we do the above split when `uniform` is true enables an optimization shown below, where after rotation the front and tail remainders combined together becomes an inverval of length `part_size`:
+The way we do the above split when `uniform` is true enables an optimization shown below, where after rotation the front and tail remainders combined together becomes an interval of length `part_size`:

 ![split_normalize_true](https://hackmd.io/_uploads/S1V-8qoKn.png)